Flow Equivalence of G-SFTs: coset structures

 \section{$(G,\mathcal P )$ coset structures}

-For SFTs $\sigma_A$ defined by $A$ over $\Z_+$, the central case is the case that $A$ is primitive: $\sigma_A$ is mixing if and only if the irreducible core of $A$ is primitive.
-This is the case in which algebraic relations are most naturally tailored to meet the positivity constraints which translate to dynamical relations.
-For $G$-SFTs defined by $A$ over $\Z_+G$, the analogous central case is the case that $A$ is $G$-primitive: $T_A$ is mixing if and only if the irreducible core of $A$ is $G$-primitive \cite[Cor.
-B.7]{BoSc2}.
-For a general $G$-SFT $T_A$, we will need to reduce to the case that for $i\notin \mathcal C(A)$, the irreducible core of $A\{i,i\}$ is $ H_i$-primitive, for some subgroup $H_i$ of $G$.
-Then constraints on transitions between components appear which are captured by certain double coset conditions.
+The classification up to $G$-flow equivalence of $G$-SFTs $T_A$ defined by irreducible matrices $A$ over $\Z_+G$ required a reduction to the case that the \lq\lq weights group\rq\rq\ of $T_A$ is all of $G$.
+(This essentially amounts to reducing to the case that $T_A$ is mixing as an SFT, as recalled in Appendix \ref{akmappendix}.)
+For general $A$ over $\Z_+G$, we will need an analogous reduction on the irreducible components of $A$, and then we will capture invariants of transitions between components using double coset conditions.
 In this section we prepare the formal structure for this.
+We begin with the double coset conditions.